JStoresund/notes-V25/nettverk/_nettverk.md

       - Router sends IGMP query to ask hosts if they want to join multicast group
       - Hosts can later back out of group
     - IGMP snooping to avoid unnecessary traffic load
-      - *IGMP snooping*: switch prunes multicast traffic
+      - *IGMP snooping*: switch prunes multicast traffic (by reading IP dest address field)
       - Prevent hosts on local network from receiving traffic from multicast group they have not explicitly joined
       - See slides
   - Multicast MAC addresses